State Crown of Charles II: History

 A slight alteration to the crown was made for the coronation of James II in 1685, and some further alterations were made for William III.
 It was judged to be too heavy for Queen Anne and was dismantled and adjusted for her.
-She prefered to wear the smaller State Crown of Mary of Modena.
+She preferred to wear the smaller State Crown of Mary of Modena.
 Succeeding Hanoverian kings would wear the State Crown of George I, which some accounts claim is merely an altered State Crown of Charles II rather than a new crown.

 Description

 Sir Edward Walker, who was Garter King of Arms under Charles II, provided a sketch of the crown in his account of the 1661 coronation, though it was not published until 1820.
 Cyril Davenport's The English Regalia, published in 1897, criticised Walker's illustration as 'of such an elementary character that little reliance can be placed on it'.
 A more accurate depiction can be seen in a contemporary painting of the regalia of Charles II, c.1670–1679.

 The Lord Chamberlain's books record that the crown was 'refreshed and repaired' by Sir Robert Vyner for the coronation of James II, but otherwise little changed.
 Francis Sandford wrote The History of the Coronation of James II in 1687 which included a detailed drawing and description of the state crown under James II.
 He gave the following description:

 The Crown of State, so called, because it is worn by the King at all such times as He comes in State to the Parliament-House.
 This was also new made against the Coronation of His late Majesty King Charles the Second, and was worn by the King in His Return to Westminster-Hall: It is exceeding Rich, being Imbellished [sic] with divers large Rose, or Faucet, and Table Diamonds, and other Precious Stones, besides a great quantity of Pearl; but it is most remarkable for a Wonderful large Ruby, set in the midle [sic] of one of the four Crosses, esteemed worth Ten Thousand Pounds, as also for that the Mound is one Entire, Stone, of a Sea-Water-Green Colour, known by the Name of an Agmarine [aquamarine].
 The Cap was also of Purple Velvet, lined and turned up...

 The ruby set in one of the four crosses, valued at £10,000 at the time, was the Black Prince's Ruby.
 The aquamarine monde survives in the emptied frame of George I's state crown and is on public display in the Jewel House at the Tower of London.

 A new cross was made for the coronation of William III, (Note: William III wore the State Crown of Charles II while Mary II wore an entirely re-made State Crown of Mary of Modena) and the shape of the frame was altered from circular to oval.